diptiaswath/clientSubscriptionPrediction/README.md

 2.  **Impact of Threshold Tuning:**

-    -   Fine-tuning the decision thresholds for all models to maximize the F1 score resulted in lower F1 scores, suggesting that this step does not improve performance in terms of reducing false positives or enhancing predictive accuracy and should be discarded.
+    -   Fine-tuning the decision thresholds for all models to maximize the F1 score resulted in lower F1 scores, suggesting that this step does not improve performance in terms of reducing false positives or enhancing predictive accuracy and should be discarded.<br>

 3.  **Training Speed and Efficiency:**